petikvx/vx-ezine/MATRiX/mtx2/README.md

 ## Articles
-     W0rd infecion by ULTRAS
-     Infection INF file part II by ULTRAS
-     HTML Infection by ULTRAS
-     A .pif Viral Tutorial by Del_Armg0
-     PIF Format by Del_Armg0
-     SCRIPT INFECTION - UNDER WIN/WAP by HenKy Entering Ring-0 Using Win32 Api: Context Modification by Z0MBiE
+     MATRIX-2.100 Entering Ring-0 Using Win32 Api: Context Modification by Z0MBiE
-     METAMORPHISM by Z0MBiE
+     MATRIX-2.101 METAMORPHISM by Z0MBiE
-     Description of the win98/INT 2E services by Z0MBiE
+     MATRIX-2.102 Description of the win98/INT 2E services by Z0MBiE
-     Writing into kernel from ring-3: lets fuck pagetable by Z0MBiE How Mirc send a file by DoxtorL. /[T.I] Encryption, Scan Strings And You by UNKNOWN Asynchronous IO by mort
+     MATRIX-2.103 Writing into kernel from ring-3: lets fuck pagetable by Z0MBiE MATRIX-2.104 Asynchronous IO by mort
-     Entrypoint obscuring by mort
+     MATRIX-2.105 Entrypoint obscuring by mort
-     Interprocess communication by mort
+     MATRIX-2.106 Interprocess communication by mort
-     Visual payload by mort
+     MATRIX-2.107 Visual payload by mort
-     Synchronization by mort
+     MATRIX-2.108 Synchronization by mort
-     Toolhelp functions by mort
+     MATRIX-2.109 Toolhelp functions by mort
-     Win32 VX tutorial by mort
+     MATRIX-2.110 Win32 VX tutorial by mort
+     MATRIX-2.111 W0rd infecion by ULTRAS
+     MATRIX-2.112 A .pif Viral Tutorial by Del_Armg0 MATRIX-2.113 PIF Format by Del_Armg0
+     MATRIX-2.114 SCRIPT INFECTION - UNDER WIN/WAP by HenKy
+     MATRIX-2.115 Infection INF file part II by ULTRAS MATRIX-2.116 How Mirc send a file by DoxtorL. /[T.I] MATRIX-2.117 Encryption, Scan Strings And You by UNKNOWN MATRIX-2.118 HTML Infection by ULTRAS

 ## Virii
 ### Win9x